IgorSteps/easypark/README.md

 From project root, run:

 1. Run `docker-compose up -d` to create required PostgreSQL image and optional PgAdmin image for DB user interface.
-2. Run `make cleanup-db` to truncate existing tables and start fresh.

 ### Starting the app